What is Autoregulation?

 Different exercises have different percentage relationships.
 Your squat RPE curve isn't the same as your bench press curve.

-Autoregulation solves these problems by measuring the actual difficulty of each set, not the theoretical difficulty based on percentages.
+Autoregulation addresses these limitations by measuring the actual difficulty of a set rather than relying only on theoretical percentages.
 You adjust load to achieve the intended training effect and support progressive overload.

 Understanding the RPE Scale